SAP-samples/integrated-business-planning-excel-add-in-templates/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/integrated-business-planning-excel-add-in-templates)](https://api.reuse.software/info/github.com/SAP-samples/integrated-business-planning-excel-add-in-templates)

-# Planning View Templates for the IBP Add-In for Microsoft Excel
+# Planning View Templates for the SAP IBP, Add-In for Microsoft Excel
-Collection of best practices planning view templates for the SAP Integrated Business Planning (IBP) Add-In for Microsoft Excel.
+Collection of best practices planning view templates for the SAP Integrated Business Planning (IBP), add-in for Microsoft Excel (Excel add-in).

 ## Overview
-Template development is an important task during an S&OP / IBP implementation.
+Template development is an important task during an IBP implementation.
 Useful and easy-to use templates will contribute significantly to end user adoption and implementation project success.
-This repository contains a collection of best practices planning view templates for the SAP IBP Add-In for Microsoft Excel.
+This repository contains a collection of best practices planning view templates for the Excel add-in.
 For more general information have a look at [SAP note 1790530](https://launchpad.support.sap.com/#/notes/1790530).

 ![screenshot of VBA Template](https://github.com/SAP-samples/integrated-business-planning-excel-add-in-templates/blob/main/media/screenshot.png "screenshot of a VBA Template")

 ## Download and Installation
-Download best practice planning view templates that fits your need [here](https://github.com/SAP-samples/integrated-business-planning-excel-add-in-templates/archive/refs/heads/main.zip).
+Download the best practice planning view template that fits to your need [here](https://github.com/SAP-samples/integrated-business-planning-excel-add-in-templates/archive/refs/heads/main.zip).

 For more information have a look at [SAP note 1790530](https://launchpad.support.sap.com/#/notes/1790530).

-A prerequisite for the planning view templates is the IBP Add-In for Microsoft Excel.
+A prerequisite to use the planning view templates is the installation of the Excel add-in and the access to an IBP system.

-For more information about installing the IBP Add-In for Microsoft Excel have a look at [SAP note 2135948](https://launchpad.support.sap.com/#/notes/2135948).
+For more information about installing the Excel add-in have a look at [SAP note 2135948](https://launchpad.support.sap.com/#/notes/2135948).

 After downloading the sample files, the Excel templates may not load properly, if their location isn’t set to be part of the Trusted Locations.
 You can add a Trusted Location in Excel by going to File > Options > Trust Center > Trust Center Settings … Trusted Locations > Add new location… > Browse.

 ## Limitations
 * Chart in the formula based template only looks at 300 rows and they only work in English.
-* The best practices templates are designed just for the SAP IBP Add-In for Microsoft Excel.
+* The best practices templates are designed just for the SAP IBP, add-in for Microsoft Excel.

 ## Known Issues

 - **copy/move sheet:**
     Users might want to copy sheets containing planning views using the native Excel copy/move function.
-For planning view sheets the native Excel copy/move is not supported: The IBP Add-In for Microsoft Excel will not recognize the sheet and omit it in the Edit View dialog.
+For planning view sheets the native Excel copy/move is not supported: The Excel add-in will not recognize the sheet and omit it in the Edit View dialog.
 However, the template admin can copy the empty template sheets from the empty templates attached here - before they are filled with a planning view - and then proceed as with the first sheet with New View > Without Template on Current Sheet.

 For more restrictions or known issues have a look at [SAP note 1790530](https://launchpad.support.sap.com/#/notes/1790530).